frandallfarmer/neohabitat/docs/getting_started.md

 ![QuantumLink Connect Screen](https://s3.amazonaws.com/ssalevan/neohabitat/connect_qlink.png)

-Press **F1**, and if all goes well, your client will connect to QuantumLink Reloaded and present you with a set of registration prompts.
-Enter the information prompted and remember your username; you'll need it later.
+Press **F1**, and if all goes well, your client will connect to QuantumLink Reloaded and present you with a set of registration prompts.  **Enter the information prompted** and **remember your username**; you'll need it later.

 When this task is complete, you'll be brought to the QuantumLink home screen; it'll look something like this: